There were a million and one reasons why I thought I would fall in love with Vietnam.

 Made with pork, shrimp, fresh vegetables, and rice noodles wrapped in soft rice paper, they are full of flavor and still have that satisfying crunch thanks to the fresh veggies.
 They are served with a dipping sauce that often includes freshly crushed peanuts.

-Fresh spring rolls can be found all across Vietnam.
+Fresh spring rolls are a popular pick when it comes to Vietnamese street food and can be found all across Vietnam.
 They aren’t really a meal on their own, but more of a snack or appetizer.
 They go really well with bun cha (I liked to add them to my broth).

 Bahn Mi is the Vietnamese word for bread, but these traditional sandwiches are actually made on baguettes thanks to the French influence.
-While a sandwich may not sound like the most exciting thing in the world, there’s something amazing about biting into one of these.
+While a sandwich may not sound like the most exciting thing in the world, there’s something amazing about biting into this Vietnamese street food favourite.
 Pork, or a homemade pate are the most commonly used meats.
 Add some veggies, mayonnaise, and some other ingredients and you get a tasty meal that is crunchy, savory, sweet, and even a little bit spicy (only if you want) at the same time.

 Bahn mi can be found around the country at pretty much any time of day, especially later in the evening.
 It’s the go to ‘drunk food’ for partiers which, unsurprisingly means a raise in price.
 I once spent a good twenty minutes haggling for bahn mi for my friends and I after a night out in Hoi An.
 At first it didn’t work, but upon turning away we were chased down with promises of the delicious sandwiches for the daytime rate.
 Just call me the haggling master.